Quentin-Piot/Quentin-Piot/README.md

 ### 🚀 Projects

 - 🦀 **Axum Real world template:** Modular template to create real world backend application in Rust using Axum,Tokio and more ... : [GitHub Repo](https://github.com/Quentin-Piot/axum-diesel-real-world)
+- 🩺 **Bioprisme:** Personalized analysis of your biological test results using ML